leobip/leobip.github.io/_pages/adp-chronos.md

 In 2018–2019, due to family reasons, I made the personal decision to migrate to Spain and begin a new professional chapter.
 Even with this change, the story of the application did not end.

+I am deeply grateful to ***Spain***, which has given me the opportunity to keep growing professionally and personally.
+That growth, however, is another story — one you can explore in more detail in the [About section](/about/).

 <figure style="display: flex; flex-direction: column; align-items: center;">
   <img src="{{ '/assets/images/adp-act-remote-support.webp' | relative_url }}"
        style="max-width:75%; height:auto;">